National action plans on business and human rights

-The UN Working Group strongly encourages all States to develop, enact and update a national action plan on business and human rights as part of the State responsibility to disseminate and implement the Guiding Principles on Business and Human Rights.
+The UN Working Group strongly encourages all States to develop, enact and update periodically a national action plan on business and human rights.
+Such plans are part of the responsibility of States to disseminate and implement the Guiding Principles on Business and Human Rights.

 Working Group's guidance